ITI/pces/docs/API.md

 - -exp <filename> Names a file that contains a description of assigning performance parameters to network entities
 - -funcExec <filename> Names a file that contains all function execution timing information needed by the model.
 - -devExec <filename> Names a file that contains device operation timing information for routers and switches
-- -srdCfg <filename> Names a file that contains a description of functions that share configuration information.
+- -experiment <filename> Names a file that describes a set of experiments to run together as a group defining an 'evaluation'

 The sections below describe the format of each file, using yaml notion to describe lists, dictionaries, and to some extent data types.
 However this is not pure yaml, as we embed in this notion model-specific information about keys and values of some of the dictionaries.
 When a dictionary definition includes a word that is entirely in capital letters, it means that in the actual yaml file one expects a string to be in that location, and that the capitalized word represents a set of strings from which the string must come.
 In section [Identity Sets](#Identity-Sets) we define the set associated with each such word.
 In addition, the value of a dictionary's key may be given by a keyword that is a mixture of upper and lower case characters.
 This keyword will be the name of a dictionary structure as it is defined in this document.
 The dictionary names are types from the go representation of those dictionaries in the pces and mrnes code bodies.